cloudogu/gitops-playground/README.md

 The playground comes with example applications that provide a turnkey solution for GitOps-Pipelines
 from a developer's point of view.

+These can be enabled using `--content-examples`.
+They require a registry, so locally use `--registry` or pass in an existing instance using `registry-url`.
+The examples very much rely on jenkins.
+So it is recommended to enable it using `--jenkins` or pass in an existing instance using `--jenkins-url`.

-This includes staging and production environments, providing a ready-to-use solution for promotion.
+The examples include staging and production environments, providing a ready-to-use solution for promotion.

 All applications are deployed via separated application and GitOps repos: